 Western China: Greatness and beauty

-When you get enough of the busy and hectic streets of the densely populated eastern China, the best you can do is to take one of the comfortable 'soft sleeper' trains to the country's western part.
-A train journey like this can take several days and at the same time, you can also visit parts of the old and famous silk route that runs through much of China.
+When you get enough of the densely populated eastern China, the best you can do is to get on one of the comfortable 'soft sleeper' heading west.
+A train journey like this can take several days and at the same time, you can also visit parts of the historic silk route or the famous Terracotta warriors of Xi'an.

 When you follow the Silk Road farther west you will come to the distinctive cities of Urumqi and Turpan, not far from the border with Tibet.
-It is here that you feel that your trip to China is complete.
-However, one should avoid coming here during the summer; it is simply too hot and unbearable.
-For those travelers with a touch of adventure, the area is very tempting and four-wheel drive vehicle tours are on offer.
-Just make sure to be well prepared when you want to travel in the harsh and sometimes uninhabited areas.
-In return, you will be rewarded with heavenly and fantastic views in the dizzying and dramatic highlands, and will be met by the sight of the beautiful Potala Palace when approaching Lhasa.
+For those travellers with a touch of adventure, the area is very tempting and four-wheel drive vehicle tours are on offer.
+Just make sure to be well prepared when you want to travel in the harsh and sometimes uninhabited areas and dramatic highlands, and you will be met by the sight of the beautiful Potala Palace when approaching Lhasa.

-Haven't had enough of the remote and "old" China?
+To visit rural china!
 Take a trip to Western China's endless plains and experience an authentic, rustic atmosphere.
-There is a certain charm in staying in a 'Nong jia le', a simple room that is an extension to a farmer's house - a unique way to get close to this country's population.
-The experience becomes even better if you can speak a bit of Chinese - or travel with an English-speaking Chinese, who can also act as interpreter.
+There is a certain charm in staying in a 'Nong jia le', a simple room that is an extension to a farmer's house - a unique way to get close to this country's people.